netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 3. As you go deeper, the solution is not polished enough.
 There are many inefficiencies all over the place, slowing you down and preventing you from working fluently.
 For example, when creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
 Datadog solved this problem by providing cardinality information at the metric info.
 Still, the solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior to both.
 4. The service is basic for infrastructure monitoring.
 The lack of sockets monitoring and advanced networking information is notable.
 5. Complete lack of any multi-node dashboards out of the box.
 All the multi-node dashboards you need, you have to build them yourself.
+6. The Dynatrace agent is heavy both in terms of CPU and Memory.
-6. This is an expensive service.
+7. This is an expensive service.

 ### Datadog